-AECOM conclusions: The site consists of a field southeast of Winchester Road.
-The site is adjacent to the builtup area and settlement boundary of King's Somborne.
+AECOM conclusions: The site consists of a field south-east of Winchester Road.
+The site is adjacent to the built-up area and settlement boundary of King's Somborne.
 The site is fully within the Conservation Area.
-The site is also in proximity to 3 Grade II listed buildings: Grade II listed Granary 2 Metres East of Manor Farmhouse, Manor Farmhouse and Barn and Stables 20 Metres South East of Manor Farmhouse.
+The site is also in proximity to three Grade II listed buildings: Grade II listed Granary 2 Metres East of Manor Farmhouse, Manor Farmhouse and Barn and Stables 20 Metres South East of Manor Farmhouse.
 The site does not have pedestrian access.
-The site is bounded on its north-west and southeast perimeter by a hedgerow noted for its importance in the Conservation Area Policy Document.
-There are also some significant trees within the site.
+The site is also to the north-east of listed Manor Farm Cottages.
+The site is bounded on its north-west and south-east perimeter by a hedgerow noted for its importance in the Conservation Area Policy Document.
+There is also one significant tree within the site.
 Some of these trees are noted as important in the Conservation Area Policy Document.
 The site has high landscape sensitivity and medium visual sensitivity.
 The site is within a SSSI Impact Risk Zone (within 2,000 metres) and consultation with Natural England may be required as development would impact on greenspace.
 Development should be designed in a way which responds to the site's high landscape sensitivity, and the design should be sensitive to avoid unacceptable impacts on this part of the Conservation Area which is visually rural and historic.
 Any impacts on the Grade II listed heritage assets should be avoided by sympathetic design.
 Any scheme should avoid the removal of important trees and hedgerows.
 The site is potentially suitable for allocation subject to avoiding impacts on trees and hedgerows, and sensitive design may be required to avoid impacts on the Conservation Area, listed buildings and the landscape and visual constraints of the site.
 The constraints of the site mean that the development capacity for the site may be low.
-The lack of pedestrian access may render the site unsuitable and this should be discussed with the highways authority.
+The lack of a footpath from the site may render the site unsuitable and this should be discussed with the highways authority